pylint-dev/pylint/doc/whatsnew/2/2.14/full.rst

 * Fixed a false positive for ``used-before-assignment`` when a try block returns but an except handler defines a name via type annotation.

+* ``--errors-only`` no longer explicitly enables non-error messages.
+This led to the unexpected behavior of cancelling out prior disables.

+  Closes #6811

 What's New in Pylint 2.14.1?
 ----------------------------